realmagicgreen/magicgreenastro/src/content/posts/sos-from-the-deep.md

 ---
 title: SOS From The Deep
-subtitle: "CTC provides education and training to make sure that marine protected areas!"
+subtitle: 'CTC provides education and training to make sure that marine protected areas!'
 category: solutions
-description: "Coral Reefs need our help now!
+description: 'Coral Reefs need our help now!
 More than 27% of the world’s coral reefs are already lost.
-If we don’t do anything about it, almost all of our coral reefs..."
+If we don’t do anything about it, almost all of our coral reefs...'
 pubDate: 2018-05-10
 publish: true
 tags: